 Salty Chocolate Chip Blondies are loaded with three kinds of chocolate chips and toffee pieces with a rich brown sugar, caramel flavor.
 Gooey and chewy, these bars make the perfect dessert or lunch box treat.

 Admit it.
 Not everyone in your life loves chocolate.
 There are some people who just gravitate towards desserts that are more—well, vanilla.
-Like creme brulee, yellow cake, vanilla ice cream.
+Like creme brulee, shortbread cookies, vanilla ice cream.
 And one of the best things about vanilla?
 It pairs well with so many other ingredients and flavors.

 Kind of like these blondies.